surprpeng/ubuntu-vim-init/README.md

-# ubuntu-vim-init
+//ubuntu-vim-init
 Scripts to automatically install and configure Vim on Ubuntu, not only vim

-# before run install.sh, you need to do as fllow on a new system:
+// before run install.sh, you need to do as fllow on a new system:

-step 1 : Replace /etc/apt/source.list as required.
+# step 1 : Replace /etc/apt/source.list as required.
-step 2 : install git and clone this source code from GitHub step 3 : add the following to the file /etc/hosts
+# step 2 : install git and clone this source code from GitHub
-# GitHub Start
+# step 3 : add the following to the file /etc/hosts

 140.82.113.3      github.com
 140.82.114.20     gist.github.com
 151.101.184.133    assets-cdn.github.com